-- A core objective of NAMA's development funding is to facilitate the delivery of Grade A office accommodation in the SDZ. - NAMA has an interest in 15 of the 20 development blocks identified in the SDZ and has developed detailed strategies for these blocks. - It is estimated that up to 3.25m sq. ft. of commercial space and about 1,350 residential units could be delivered. - ▶ 47,500 sq. ft. of commercial space completed with another 1.4m sq. ft. of construction commenced.
-Planning has been granted on another 1.15m sq. ft. - ▶ By end-2016, 82% of the original Docklands SDZ was under construction, or received planning, or had been sold with the benefit of planning permission.
+- A core objective of NAMA's development funding is to facilitate the delivery of Grade A office accommodation in the SDZ. - NAMA has an interest in 15 of the 20 development blocks identified in the SDZ and has developed detailed strategies for these blocks. - It is estimated that up to 4m sq. ft. of commercial space and 2,000 apartments could be delivered in all sites. - ▶ 47,500 sq. ft. of construction completed with another 1.4m sq. ft. of construction commenced.
+Planning has been granted on another 1.1m sq. ft.